 Our work at the National Biocontainment Laboratory

-The Animal Health Laboratory will occupy the new National Biocontainment Laboratory being built at Wallaceville, Upper Hutt, Wellington.
+The Animal Health Laboratory is at the new National Biocontainment Laboratory at Wallaceville, Upper Hutt, Wellington.
 Find out about our work to identify new and emerging animal diseases.

 Keeping New Zealand safe

 New Zealand needs a high-level biocontainment laboratory so we can be prepared.
 Every day, we test samples from suspected cases of diseases, many of which could seriously affect New Zealand's primary sector and environment.

 The lab is also important for our international trade.
 MPI's active surveillance and routine investigation testing lets our trading partners know that New Zealand is free from serious diseases.

 The Animal Health Laboratory (AHL) identifies all cases of suspected exotic, new, and emerging diseases of all types of animals, including:

 To do this, we make sure we can do the latest tests and we develop new tests for new and emerging diseases, including animal diseases that can make humans sick.

 The veterinarians, scientists, and technical staff employed at the AHL have expertise in veterinary virology, bacteriology, immunology, pathology, and molecular diagnostics.
 The laboratory is accredited to ISO 17025, the Recognised Laboratory Programme, and the MPI Laboratory Approval Scheme.